lenaterrova/Yandex_Bootcamp_Projects/README.md

 #4. 💡 **A/B Testing**

-Highlights and Results: Ran A/B testing to maximize conversion rate based on e-commerce customer experience, controlled and validated test protocols and results.
+Highlights and Results: ran A/B testing to maximize conversion rate based on e-commerce customer experience, controlled and validated test protocols and results.